The BoardAble Programme: Collaborative role model reinforcement

-Sessions are held in collaboration with Patron Sarah Anderson CBE and other leading public appointees.
-Along with an overview on Ministerial Public Appointments and current opportunities you’ll get practical information on the application process from Vanda Green and the Pink Shoe leadership team.
+Sessions are held in collaboration with Patron Sarah Anderson CBE and other leading public appointees and NEDs.
+Along with an overview on Ministerial Public Appointments and current opportunities you’ll get practical information on working at board level plus details of the application process from Vanda Green and the Pink Shoe leadership team.
 The programme thus helps fulfil the aim of achieving greater participation for women and under-represented groups in public life and at board level.